-I've always loved kids and family and friends and cutting up with cousins and goofing off with goofy uncles and tickling babies and hearing how I'm "growing like a weed" and I even don't mind hearing about the ailments and the aches and the pains the elder family members are going through because growing old is part of life and I enjoy—and hold sacred—every moment of life from conception to a natural death.
+I've always loved kids and family and friends and cutting up with cousins and cutting up with goofy uncles and tickling babies and hearing how I'm "growing like a weed" and I don't even mind hearing about the ailments and the aches and the pains the elder family members are going through because growing old is part of life and I enjoy—and hold sacred—every moment of life from conception to natural death.

-Between the 6th and 7th births we had three miscarriages, so there are three Schaeffer baby angles in Heaven now, so our 7th on earth is really our 10th child.
+Between the 6th and 7th births we had three miscarriages, so there are three Schaeffer baby angels in Heaven now, so our 7th on earth is really our 10th child.

 But you know what's crazier?

 Ever since we had our third child in under three years—4/22/97, 4/17/98, 2/7/00—people have always said,